turingschool/alumni-site/connect.md

 ### Turing Professionals

 Once you’ve found your first job out of Turing, join us in the **#turing-professionals** Slack channel.
 Resources here will be focused on success in your first job and as you advance in your career.

+## For more information
+Contact Karen Ravago-Ballaret, Turing's Alumni Engagement Manager: <a href="mailto:alumni@turing.edu">alumni@turing.edu</a> or DM @Karen on Turing's Slack.